Dependency injection

 method is optional:

-The instance of a new injector will be added to the current context and will be used to inject services into filters and controllers executing by this test.
+The instance of a new injector will be added to the current context and will be used to inject services into filters and controllers executing this test.

 Do not forget to call a terminal